gradescope/autograder_samples/docs/specs.md

 ### Output String Formatting

-You can now add rich formatting to your autograder output to further customize your autograder experience for students.
+You can add rich formatting to your autograder output to further customize your autograder experience for students.